 Martin’s ripple effect began three years ago when he picked up his sister’s toy keyboard and began teaching himself to play piano by watching YouTube videos.

 That turned into his music teacher at the Grand Center Arts Academy (GCAA), a past A&E grantee, introducing him to Pianos for People, an honoree at A&E’s 2017 St. Louis Arts Awards.
 Continuing the ripple, the organization helped Martin’s family get a full-sized piano for their home.

 Lessons and a full-sized piano led to Martin winning the 2016 St. Louis Teen Talent Competition, where A&E funds one of the prizes.
 Martin won five prizes that day – including Audience Favorite.

 Then in January 2017, Martin performed in honor of Pianos for People at A&E’s 2017 St. Louis Arts Awards, where he received a standing ovation for his original composition, “Safari Nzuri.”

-Three months later, Martin was awarded a paid internship with Open Studio Network (a tenant in A&E’s Centene Center for the Arts) through A&E’s Art Education Fund.
+Three months later, Martin was awarded a paid internship with Open Studio Network (a tenant in A&E’s Centene Center for the Arts) through A&E’s Art Education Fund, underwritten by Wells Fargo Advisors.
 Through the ongoing internship, Martin is learning the business side of the music industry and taking lessons with St. Louis’ own international piano star, Peter Martin, and Open Studio Network.